Tanay-Chouksey/Battery-PCM-Thermal-Management/README.md

 Modeled and simulated the transient melting process of a PCM using the Enthalpy-Porosity formulation in ANSYS Fluent to analyze latent heat energy storage.
 # Thermal Management of Batteries Using Phase Change Materials (PCM)

-A numerical study simulating heat absorption and melting kinetics of PCMs (in this case OM-46 and OM-34 organic paraffin PCMs) integrated with cooling sinks.
+A numerical study simulating heat absorption and melting kinetics of PCMs (in this case OM-37 organic paraffin PCM).

----

-##  Project Overview

-This repository contains simulation scripts, mesh setups, and thermal analysis files evaluating the cooling efficiency of PCM under transient heat loads.
-The project models latent heat transfer during phase transitions to prevent peak temperature spikes.

 ---